sblu/PyLifter/README.md

 ## Firmware Compatibility

+- **Verification**: The library now checks the connected winch firmware active startup.
+If an untested version is detected (anything other than **v3.2**), a warning will be displayed.
+You can choose to bypass this at your own risk.
-- **Firmware Updates**: This library **does not** support updating the winch firmware.
+- **Updates**: This library **does not** support updating the winch firmware.
 Please use the official MyLifter app for firmware updates.
-- **Tested Version**: This library has been tested primarily with MyLifter Firmware **v3.2**.
-Compatibility with other versions is likely but not guaranteed.
+- **Tested Version**: Validated against Firmware **v3.2**.
+Compatible with v3.1 with limited testing.

 ## Project Structure